NEW SEASON FARGO: FROM 8 OCTOBER ON SBS AND ON DEMAND

 Even so, Fargo did take inspiration from two real-life events.
 One, a General Motors Finance Corporation employee who committed fraud by playing around with serial numbers, as we see Jerry Lundegaard (William H Macy) do.
 The other was the murder of Helle Crafts, a Connecticut woman whose husband killed her and disposed of her body by putting it in a wood chipper.
 “Beyond that, the story is made up,” Joel told the Huffington Post.

 Back in 2001, the story of Japanese woman Takako Konishi spread around the world.
 The suggestion was that she’d died while trying to locate the suitcase of cash seen buried by Steve Buscemi’s character in Fargo.
-Her body was found in a snowy field near Detroit Lakes, Michigan and locals – who could only understand one word she said: “Fargo” – assumed she’d taken the “true story” claim literally.
-Two filmmakers even made a movie about it: Kumiko, the Treasure Hunter.
+Her body was found in a snowy field near Detroit Lakes, Minnesotan and locals – who could only understand one word she said: “Fargo” – assumed she’d taken the “true story” claim literally.
+Two filmmakers even made a movie about it: Kumiko, the Treasure Hunter (above).

 Documentary This Is a True Story gave a different account.
 Realising there’d been a miscommunication, filmmaker Paul Berczeller dug a little deeper and discovered Konishi had fallen into depression after being fired from her job in Tokyo and had returned to the Midwest, a place she’d visited with her American lover, a married businessman.
 Her death was ruled a suicide.